vkm11/ReactJS-All/Life Cycle Methods/Notes.md

-1) mounting: means birth
+1) mounting: means birth (componentDidMount)
-2) updating: means update
+2) updating: means update (componentDidUpdate)
-3) unmounting: means dead or expired
+3) unmounting: means dead or expired (componentWillUnmount)

 # When to use
 - When Component is loaded